imalao/ghc2019_workshop/README.md

 Tables will work together to build a simple device that tells you when to water a plant.
 Wiring together and writing code for an Arduino, LEDs, moisture sensor, you will be able to use your device in different potted plants to determine which are over or under-watered.

-These instruction are divided into two separate modules: working with the moisture sensor and working with the LEDs.
+These instruction are divided into **two separate modules**: working with the **moisture sensor** and working with the **LEDs**.
 These two modules can be completed in parallel.
-The last step is to figure out how to use the moisture sensor readings to control the LEDs.
+The **last step** is to figure out how to use the moisture sensor readings to control the LEDs.

 # Materials